bhauman/devcards/README.md

-Devcards is **not** a REPL, as it is driven by code that exists in your source files, but it attempts to provide a REPL-like experience by facilitating developers to quickly try different code examples and see how they behave in an actual DOM.
+Devcards is **not** a REPL, as it is driven by code that exists in your source files, but it attempts to provide a REPL-like experience by allowing developers to quickly try different code examples and see how they behave in an actual DOM.

 <img src="https://s3.amazonaws.com/bhauman-blog-images/devcards-action-shot.png"/>